Rahul14singh/peer_to_peer_networking_protocol/README.md

 > **Note**: Ensure that the *.pem files and the data_test directory are located in the same directory as the scripts.

-### Testing Broadcast Channel Deletion (Data deletion from each peer occurs through broadcasting once successful verification of reception at Earth is confirmed).
+### Testing Broadcast Channel Deletion

+Data deletion from each peer occurs through broadcasting once successful verification of reception at Earth is confirmed.

 To test the deletion of data from the broadcast channel: